betheden/hebrew-grammar/content/verb.rst

 Helping verbs
 ~~~~~~~~~~~~~

-Biblical Hebrew does not use helping verbs, but English does.
-Often, it is
+Helping verbs are extra verbs that "help" express the meaning of the main verb.
+Biblical Hebrew does not use helping verbs,
-necessary to supply a helping verb in English to express the meaning of
-a Hebrew verb.
+but English does.
+Often, it is necessary to supply a helping verb in English to express the meaning of a Hebrew verb.

 helping verbs in questions and negations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^